-(This is a one-time non-refundable fee for new students due upon their acceptance, and is in addition to the basic tuition.)
+Registration Fee for a New Student ......\$200 (This is a one-time non-refundable fee for new students due upon their acceptance, and is in addition to the basic tuition.)

-Tuition of \$7,980 is payable either in a lump sum, or half by July 15, and the remaining half by December 1.
-Jesuit's finance office mails tuition bills in the middle of June and the middle of November.
+Tuition of \$8,250 is payable either in a lump sum, or half by July 15, and the remaining half by December 1.
+Jesuit's finance office mails tuition bills in the middle of June and the beginning of November.